 Brown wrote many stories, poems and novels about the Orkney Islands, working in his younger life as a reporter and after studying, solely as a writer.
 One of his novels, Magnus (1973) dramatises the life of St Magnus, in honour of whom St Magnus Cathedral was founded.

-One novel, Magnus, written in 1973, dramatises the life of St Magnus, and you can find out more about him at St Magnus Cathedral, which was founded in his honour.
-You can also see Brown’s former home in Mayburn Court, Stromness.
-Other well known attractions described in Brown’s works are the Standing Stones of Stenness, the Ring of Brodgar, Maes Howe and Skara Brae.
+Brown’s former home remains at Mayburn Court, Stromness.
+Other well known attractions described in his works are the Standing Stones of Stenness, the Ring of Brodgar, Maes Howe and Skara Brae.